 - No guarantee can be made as to whether a Flight will be possible on any particular day, even once a firm booking has been made.
 We reserve the right to postpone a Flight previously booked and to offer an alternative booking.
 If, for any operational reason, we need to postpone a Flight previously booked we will offer an alternative date at your convenience.

 - We may cancel a Flight at any time before take-off because of weather conditions, operational circumstances, aircraft serviceability or air traffic.
-If a Flight cannot be operated as booked, for a reason outside your control, you can book an alternative date.
+If a Flight cannot be operated as booked, for a reason outside your or our control, you can book an alternative date.
 We are not liable for any costs you may incur in relation to a Flight that has to be cancelled for a reason outside our control.
 We will give you as much notice as possible if a Flight has to be cancelled or postponed.

 - If you fail to arrive by the given time on the day of your Flight, you may forfeit your Flight.